 - i.
+Acute Whole Effluent Toxicity.
+This Order removes the effluent limitation for acute whole effluent toxicity per standard approach under the new Statewide Toxicity Provisions because chronic toxicity testing is generally protective of both acute and chronic toxicity.
+Furthermore, Effluent monitoring data collected from January 2019 through April 2023 indicates that acute toxicity in the discharge does not exhibit reasonable potential to cause or contribute to an exceedance per the Toxicity Provisions. - ii.
 Electrical Conductivity (EC).
-Effluent monitoring data collected from January 2020 through December 2023 indicates that EC in the discharge does not exhibit reasonable potential to cause or contribute to an exceedance of the Secondary MCL or Bay-Delta Plan objectives.
-The Basin Plan contains site-specific water quality objectives for electrical conductivity for the Clifton Court Forebay based on the 2018 Bay-Delta Plan, and compliance with these site-specific objectives is met through reservoir operations by DWR and USBR.
-However, since the Discharger discharges to the Old River within the legal boundary of the Sacramento-San Joaquin Delta, of additional concern is the salt contribution to Delta waters.
-The Central Valley Water Board has included a performance-based EC trigger in this Order in lieu of an EC effluent limit given the low levels of EC in the discharge and the Discharger's participation in the CV-SALTS Salinity Control Program. - ii.
-Acute Whole Effluent Toxicity.
-This Order removes the effluent limitation for acute whole effluent toxicity per the standard approach under the new Statewide Toxicity Provisions because chronic toxicity testing is protective of both acute and chronic toxicity.
-Furthermore, Effluent monitoring data collected from July 2018 through December 2023 indicates that acute toxicity in the discharge does not exhibit reasonable potential to cause or contribute to an exceedance per the Toxicity Provisions.
+Effluent monitoring data collected from January 2019 through April 2023 indicates that EC in the discharge does not exhibit reasonable potential to cause or contribute to an exceedance of the Secondary MCL or Bay-Delta Plan objectives.
+The Basin Plan contains site-specific water quality objectives for electrical conductivity for the San Joaquin River at Jersey Point based on the 2018 Bay-Delta Plan, and compliance with these site-specific objectives is met through reservoir operations by DWR and USBR.
+However, since the Discharger discharges to the San Joaquin River within the legal boundary of the Sacramento-San Joaquin Delta, of additional concern is the salt contribution to Delta waters.
+The Central Valley Water Board has included a performance-based EC trigger in this Order in lieu of an EC effluent limit given the low levels of EC in the discharge and the Discharger's participation in the CV-SALTS Salinity Control Program. - iii.
+Ammonia.
+Additionally, updated information that was not available at the time Order R5-2018-0090 was issued indicates less stringent effluent limitations for ammonia based on re-calculated ammonia criteria satisfy requirements in CWA section 402(o)(2).

-Thus, removal of the effluent limitations for electrical conductivity and acute whole effluent toxicity from Order R5-2019-0082 is in accordance with CWA section 402(o)(2)(B)(i), which allows for less stringent effluent limitations based on information that was not available at the time of permit issuance.
+Thus, removal of the effluent limitations for acute whole effluent toxicity, electrical conductivity, and relaxation of the effluent limitations for ammonia previously included in Order R5-2018-0090 is in accordance with CWA section 402(o)(2)(B)(i), which allows for less stringent effluent limitations based on information that was not available at the time of permit issuance.